LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 placed in static fields of even accessible through object instances.
 Instead, they are managed based on events calls flow over their custom managers, which performs the work.

 For this reason, is not recommended, for example, read data directly from the file.
-For this is recomended read the file information, store then into the application appropriated objects types and fire some events indicating that information was read.
-Note that using this suggested approach the events can carry the read data thrgough function arguments or something like that.
+For this is recommended read the file information, store then into the application appropriated objects types and fire some events indicating that information was read.
+Note that using this suggested approach the events can carry the read data through function arguments or something like that.

 In the other hand, writing the application data to files can be easy after getting the target information that should be wrote.
-For example, always that a `SolvesUpdate` or `SessionsUpdate` events was fired is possible to store those informations in temporary fields and compile all of then at once when the application fires an event indicating an, e.g., request to finish.
+For example, always that a `SolvesUpdate` or `SessionsUpdate` events was fired is possible to store those information in temporary fields and compile all of then at once when the application fires an event indicating an, e.g., request to finish.

 In conclusion:
 - if doesn't exists a `fltimer_data.fltd` file:
   - app creates one;
   - initialize it with default values (header and a default/standard session);
-- if database file eixists:
+- if database file exists:
   - application attempts to validate it;
   - file is parsed with its information to appropriated objects;
   - notify other module managers with that data parsed.